Electric polarization and magnetization in metals: Single-particle density matrix

-being associated with the ``physical momentum'' of the unperturbed crystal; we allow for the presence of an ``internal'', static, cell-periodic magnetic field described by the vector potential $\boldsymbol{A}_{\text{static}}(\boldsymbol{x})$, where $\boldsymbol{A}_{\text{static}}(\boldsymbol{x})=\boldsymbol{A}_{\text{static}}(\boldsymbol{x}+\boldsymbol{R})$, and consequently (\ref{Hunpert}) generally breaks time-reversal symmetry.
-We assume that the set of energy eigenvalues $E_{n\boldsymbol{k}}$ of the cell-periodic Hamiltonian (\ref{Hunpert}) admits a band gap, below which we take the Fermi energy $E_F$ to lie (see Fig.~\ref{Figure:SmoothFrame}).
-Thus, a distinction can be made between the set of electronic eigenvectors that are associated with partly occupied energy bands and those that are associated with completely unoccupied energy bands in the zero temperature electronic ground state, which we take to be the initial state of the crystal.
+to allow for the presence of an ``internal,'' static, cell-periodic magnetic field described by the vector potential $\boldsymbol{A}_{\text{static}}(\boldsymbol{x})$, where $\boldsymbol{A}_{\text{static}}(\boldsymbol{x})=\boldsymbol{A}_{\text{static}}(\boldsymbol{x}+\boldsymbol{R})$, that generally breaks time-reversal symmetry.
+We assume that the set of energy eigenvalues $E_{n\boldsymbol{k}}$ of the cell-periodic Hamiltonian (\ref{Hunpert}) admits a band gap, below which we take the Fermi energy $E_F$ to lie, unless otherwise stated.
+Thus, a distinction can be made between the set of Bloch energy eigenvectors that are associated with partly occupied energy bands and those that are associated with completely unoccupied energy bands in the $T=0$ ground state, which we take to be the initial state of the crystal.